oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/system_profiling/README.md

 ### Running the Intercept Layer for OpenCL™ Applications

-To run a compiled DPC++ program using the Intercept Layer for OpenCL™ Applications, use the command:
+To run a compiled program using the Intercept Layer for OpenCL™ Applications, use the command:
 `cliloader <executable> [executable args]`

 To run the tutorial example, refer to the "[Running the Sample](#running-the-sample)" section.